nodejs/node/doc/api/process.md

 * `err` {Error} The uncaught exception.
-* `origin` {string} Indicates if the exception originates from an unhandled rejection or from synchronous errors.
+* `origin` {string} Indicates if the exception originates from an unhandled rejection or from an synchronous error.
 Can either be `'uncaughtException'` or `'unhandledRejection'`.
+The latter is only used in conjunction with the [`--unhandled-rejections`][] flag set to `strict` and an unhandled rejection.

 The `'uncaughtException'` event is emitted when an uncaught JavaScript exception bubbles all the way back to the event loop.
 By default, Node.js